 - Sophomores, juniors, seniors and post-baccalaureate students: All students with a class standing from sophomore to post-baccalaureate, must complete 15 credits at their home campus before cross-registering.

 There are no restrictions on graduate students registering in courses cross-campus.

 - Non-matriculated students: may not register cross-campus, except in summer quarter.
 This includes non-matriculated students taking courses under the staff or Washington State Tuition Waiver.
 (See the section below about Summer Quarter for more information).

-Undergraduate students are limited to a total of 45 credits through cross-campus registration that may be counted toward their degree.
+Undergraduate students are limited to a maximum total of 45 credits through cross-campus registration that may be counted toward their degree.

 Students are required to complete 45 of their final 60 credits as matriculated students in residence at UW Tacoma.
 Some degree programs may have stricter residency requirements.